 The Cod Wars CLE

-A half-day Continuing Legal Education course on how Iceland overcame the Royal Navy to expand its maritime jurisdiction from 3 to 200 miles.
+A half-day Continuing Legal Education course on how Iceland overcame opposition from the United Kingdom and the Royal Navy to expand its exclusive fishery zone from 3 to 200 miles.

 ☀ Planning a visit to Iceland for the solar eclipse on August 12?
 Stay for the CLE on August 14.